RabbitPowerful/NodeFlow/README.md

-# Node-Based ANN Machine Learning Platform
+# Nodeflow: Node-Based ANN Machine Learning Platform

 A Python-based visual machine learning platform for building and experimenting with **ANN workflows using a node-based interface**.